TIBCOSoftware/snappydata/README.md

 If the build works fine, then import into Intellij:
   * Intellij somehow fails with scala plugin in gradle import even with very simple projects but works in later refresh fine.
 So first apply "patch -p0 < build/gradle-idea-hack.diff" that disables scala plugin temporarily in gradle build files.
   * First ensure that gradle plugin is enabled in Preferences->Plugins.
-  * Select import project, then point to the snappy-commons directory
+  * Select import project, then point to the snappy-commons directory.
   * Use external Gradle import.
 You could add -XX:MaxPermSize=350m to VM options in global Gradle settings.
 Select defaults, next, next ... finish.
 Its not recommended to use auto-import since we may need to live with few manual tweaks for now (see gen-java point below).
   * Once import finishes, copy codeStyleSettings.xml in snappy-commons to .idea directory created by Intellij
   * Once initial import is done (indexing may still be on but that doesn't matter), reverse the above patch "patch -p0 -R < build/gradle-idea-hack.diff"
   * Then open the Gradle tab on the right and hit the first refresh icon.
+If the Gradle tab is not visible immediately, then select it from window list popup at the left-bottom corner of IDE.
+If you click on that window list icon, then the tabs will appear permanently.
   * Open File->Project Structure->Modules->snappy-spark-sql_2.10.
 Then right-click on the src->test->gen-java item and add it manually to Tests.
-This step has to be repeated whenever you refresh Gradle projects manually in future.
+This step has to be repeated whenever you refresh Gradle projects manually in future (will be looking into how to avoid this).
   * Generate avro source by expanding :snappy-spark:snappy-spark-streaming-flume-sink_2.10->Tasks->source generation.
 Right click on "generateAvroJava" and run it.
 The Run item may not be available if indexing is still in progress, so wait for it to finish.
 The first run may take a while as it downloads jars etc.
   * Test the full build.
   * Open Run->Edit Configurations.
 Expand Defaults, and select Application.
 Add -XX:MaxPermSize=350m in VM options.
 Similarly add it to VM parameters for ScalaTest.